Aquidneck Island: Bridges

-The Claiborne Pell Newport Bridge (1969) connects Aquidneck Island to Jamestown on nearby Conanicut Island in Narragansett Bay, and subsequently to the mainland on the western side of the bay.
+Aquidneck Island is served by three bridges: The Claiborne Pell Newport Bridge (1969) connects it to Jamestown on nearby Conanicut Island in Narragansett Bay, and subsequently to the mainland on the western side of the bay.
 The Mount Hope Bridge (1929) is adjacent to Bristol Ferry and Common Fence Point and connects the northern side of Aquidneck Island in Portsmouth to the mainland at Bristol.
 The Sakonnet River Bridge (2012) in Portsmouth connects the northeastern side of the island to the mainland at Tiverton over the Sakonnet River, a narrow saltwater strait.
 It is a replacement for a bridge of the same name built in 1956.

 Environmental contamination

 The west coast of Aquidneck Island is part of Naval Station Newport, a superfund site since 1989.
 Almost the entire area from its fuel tank farms drains into ditches and into Narragansett Bay.
-The Navy has been rehabbing the property following contamination from petroleum, heavy metals, including lead and arsenic, and polychlorinated biphenyls (PCBs) where there were electrical transformers.
-In addition there is PFAS substances contamination of groundwater and in surface runoff water.
+The Navy has been rehabilitating the property following contamination from petroleum, heavy metals, including lead and arsenic, and polychlorinated biphenyls (PCBs) where there were electrical transformers.
+In addition there is PFAS contamination of groundwater and in surface runoff water.
 The groundwater is used for irrigation on crops and lawn sprinkler systems.